PramishSapkota/Project/Readme.md

 # Minor Project

 ## Overview
 This repository contains the code and documentation for the Minor Project.
-The project aims to detect fake product review by using three machine learning algorithms namely Logistic Regression, Random Forest Classifier and Support Vector Machine(SVC).
+The project aims to detect fake product reviews using three machine learning algorithms: Logistic Regression, Random Forest Classifier, and Support Vector Machine (SVC).

 ## Features
-Detect Fake Review in
+Detect Fake Reviews in the following languages:
 - English
 - Nepali (Devnagari and Romanized both)